-This class meets face-to-face Monday/ Thursday 2:30 PM - 3:50 PM in CKB 120.
+This class meets face-to-face Tuesdays and Fridays.
 Some of these classes will include lectures; all classes include discussion and/or classwork that you are expected to actively participate in.
 Classwork and discussion credit cannot be made up if you miss class or arrive late.